Skip to content

 I have a bad memory of a driver asking me for directions which I gave starting with something like "Turn left at the first roundabout" and then remembering just after he drove off that I should have said the second roundabout...

-Imagine we were given a considerably longer set of directions in the style of the ones above without even the address of our destination, perhaps just a house number.
+Imagine you were given a considerably longer set of directions in the style of the ones above without even the address of our destination, perhaps just a house number.
 We would probably feel rather nervous about our chances of arriving at the right place and would certainly make sure we had the mobile-phone number of the person who gave them to us.
 Realistically, given a set of twenty or thirty instructions like this, one of the two humans involved, either the person who gave the directions or the person following them, will almost certainly make a mistake.

 When dealing with people the best instructions to give, and the ones we most like to receive, are those that have confirming information such as "you'll see the Red Lion pub on your left" or "take the second turning on the right onto the A371".